 Federal code, state code, and Virginia School Boards Association policy set certain requirements for school divisions regarding annual notifications, public hearings, and postings.
-Albemarle County Public Schools (ACPS) has addressed each of the requirements below for the
+Albemarle County Public Schools (ACPS) is in the process of addressing each of the requirements below for the

 2018-19 school year.

 Parents or guardians who would prefer to receive a printed copy of any of the "Required Notifications" below may contact the school division's central office at 434-296-5820 or visit the County Office Building at 401 McIntire Road, 3rd Floor, in Charlottesville.

 NOTE: An invalid policy link means that there is a newer version of the policy available.

 Current policies are accessible on our Electronic School Board website using a drop-down list organized by section, code and title.

 - Each student and his or her parent (as well as each employee) must sign the division's acceptable computer use agreement before using the division's computer system.
 Annually, a link to